MarkJParry/pands-project2021/README.md

 # **Analysis Outputs**
 ## **Measurements Summary**

+The dataframe.describe() function provides the following information, count of the rows, the mean, standard deviation, the minimum value and the values across four quartiles 25%,50%,75% and the max.

     Output from the data describe function
            sepal_length  sepal_width  petal_length  petal_width
     count    150.000000   150.000000    150.000000   150.000000